 Most people describe middle back pain as a pulling or burning sensation in one place, which is often identified as the location of strain or injury.
 While starting as an unpleasant feeling, it can quickly become all too painful to bear.

-To get the most effective treatment for your middle back pain, however, you must first understand an identify what may be causing it.
+To get the most effective treatment for your middle back Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain, however, you must first understand an identify what may be causing it.
 Going to the doctor is highly recommended, but here are some of the most common causes you need to be aware of:

 Cause #1 – Poor posture

 Routinely sitting for long periods, just hovering over your screen with poor posture can cause your back and neck to change structurally.
 Due to the sedentary lifestyle, the muscles become weak and deconditioned.
 From there, the spine loses support, rendering it unable to keep a neutral alignment.
 When the head and shoulders are continuously hunched forward, more pressure is placed on the entire spine, which includes muscles, ligaments, and soft tissues.
 A person leaning on one side often—oftentimes while driving or working at a computer—also causes an imbalance that can lead to upper back pain.

 This may also cause middle back pain right side or middle back pain left side.

 Prolonged periods of working in an uncomfortable position, such as spending the day moving furniture around or painting a ceiling, can be detrimental to your upper back.
 Exerting more work than what your back is used to can cause ligament sprains, muscle strains, and even inflammation.

 Closely related to overuse, lifting heavy objects without proper regard for spine support can place the upper back in undue stress.
 Lifting or holding a heavy object overhead, especially when on the side, will leave the upper back and shoulder susceptible to injury.
 This can lead to pain from a pinched nerve.